jps-help/puppet-dconf/README.md

       - '/system/proxy/http/enabled'

 ```
-Note that some dconf values must be double quoted to ensure the resulting dconf ini keyfile contains the correct data.
+Note that some dconf values must be double quoted to ensure the resulting dconf ini keyfile contains the correct data type.

 ### Removing dconf profiles and databases
 To remove dconf profiles and databases, you can use the `ensure` parameter.